 Active Voice: Tricia slammed the door, causing the whole porch to shake.

-Passive Voice: It was claimed that childhood obesity is the result of shorter lunch breaks.
+Passive Voice: It has been claimed that childhood obesity is the result of shorter lunch breaks.

 Again, it isn’t clear who claimed this as a cause of childhood obesity.

-Active Voice: The nutritionist claims that childhood obesity is the result of shorter lunch breaks.
+Active Voice: The nutritionist claimed that childhood obesity is the result of shorter lunch breaks.

 Passive Voice: Mistakes were made.

-You’ve probably heard this sentence in apologies from public figures (Nixon).
+You’ve probably heard this sentence in apologies from public figures (former President Nixon).
 Note that it does not state who made mistakes, but uses passive voice as a rhetorical device to avoid placing blame on a particular person.
 In the active voice, it is obvious who is at fault.